livseibert5/BreakoutGame/doc/PLAN.md

 ## Level Descriptions

 #### General Overview
-Since it is almost February, this game is going to be Valentine's Day themed.
+This game is going to be Valentine's Day themed.
 The player will start with three lives, represented by roses, and the ball will have a heart on it.
 The single-hit bricks will be pink, the multi-hit bricks will be red with the number of hits they have left written on them, and the power-up bricks will be red and pink with hearts.
 The boss enemy will